mixxxdj/manual/source/hardware/controllers/pioneer_ddj_400.rst

 6     :hwlabel:`IN/-4BEAT`                                     Sets start of loop to the current playback position.
 If quantize is enabled, it is set to the closest beat.
                                                                If held during an active loop, sets the new start point when released.
 6     :hwlabel:`shift` + :hwlabel:`IN/-4BEAT`                  When a loop is enabled, press to adjust the loop's start position with the jog wheel.
-7     Jog Wheel (top)                                          Scratch (move play position) 7     Jog Wheel (outer)                                        Nudge tempo up or down temporarily 8     :hwlabel:`HOT CUE` mode                                  Sets pads to hot cue mode. *TODO: See using hotcues* 9     :hwlabel:`BEAT LOOP` mode                                Sets pads to beat loop mode. *TODO: See using beat loop* 10    :hwlabel:`BEAT JUMP` mode                                Sets pads to beat jump mode. *TODO: See using beat jump* 11    :hwlabel:`SAMPLER` mode                                  Sets pads to sampler mode. *TODO: See using sampler* 12    :hwlabel:`TEMPO` slider                                  Adjust playback speed 13    Performance pads                                         Functionality differs depending on the pad mode selected by 8-11 *See pad mode descriptions*
+7     Jog Wheel (top)                                          Scratch (move play position).
+7     Jog Wheel (outer)                                        Nudge tempo up or down temporarily.
+8     :hwlabel:`HOT CUE` mode                                  Sets pads to :ref:`hot cue mode <pioneer-ddj-400-hot-cue-mode>`.
+9     :hwlabel:`BEAT LOOP` mode                                Sets pads to :ref:`beat loop mode <pioneer-ddj-400-beat-loop-mode>`.
+10    :hwlabel:`BEAT JUMP` mode                                Sets pads to :ref:`beat jump mode <pioneer-ddj-400-beat-jump-mode>`.
+11    :hwlabel:`SAMPLER` mode                                  Sets pads to :ref:`sampler mode <pioneer-ddj-400-sampler-mode>`.
+12    :hwlabel:`TEMPO` slider                                  Adjust playback speed.
+13    Performance pads                                         Functionality differs depending on the :ref:`pad mode <pioneer-ddj-400-pad-modes>` selected by 8-11.
-14    :hwlabel:`PLAY/PAUSE`                                    Play/pauses a track
+14    :hwlabel:`PLAY/PAUSE`                                    Play/pauses a track).
-15    :hwlabel:`CUE`                                           Behavior depends on the :ref:`cue mode <interface-cue-modes>`
+15    :hwlabel:`CUE`                                           Behavior depends on the :ref:`cue mode <interface-cue-modes>`.
 ====  =======================================================  ======================================================================

 Mixer section (p.
 8)